TheCarsonWest/TheCarsonWest.github.io/test/content/Relevance & Applicability.md

 Relevance and applicability are often assessed qualitatively and subjectively.
 However, quantitative measures can sometimes be employed, such as:

 * **Impact Factor:** (For research papers)  A measure of a journal's influence.
-Higher impact factor suggests greater relevance within the field.  ([Impact Factor Calculation](./../impact-factor-calculation/))
+Higher impact factor suggests greater relevance within the field.  ([[Impact Factor Calculation]])

 * **Citation Count:**  The number of times a research paper or other work is cited by other publications.
 A higher citation count indicates greater relevance and influence.

 **Relationship to other concepts:**

-* [Validity and Reliability](./../validity-and-reliability/):  Relevance and applicability are related to the validity and reliability of information and methods.
+* [[Validity and Reliability]]:  Relevance and applicability are related to the validity and reliability of information and methods.
 A relevant and applicable method must be valid and reliable to be useful.

-* [Bias and Objectivity](./../bias-and-objectivity/):  Bias can significantly affect the perceived relevance and applicability of information.
+* [[Bias and Objectivity]]:  Bias can significantly affect the perceived relevance and applicability of information.
 Objectivity is crucial for accurate assessment.

-* [Cost-Benefit Analysis](./../cost-benefit-analysis/): The applicability of a solution is often determined by a cost-benefit analysis, weighing its benefits against its costs.
+* [[Cost-Benefit Analysis]]: The applicability of a solution is often determined by a cost-benefit analysis, weighing its benefits against its costs.

 **Further Research:**